SIGN IN

 “Still I Rise” by Maya Angelou

 This poem by Maya Angelou embodies the struggle of dealing with and overcoming racial oppression and prejudice.
-She dismisses her oppressors that might have thought they could stop her from achieving her goals.
-Its message is consistent with her other work and appeals who feels victim to anything and encourages them that they will rise up.
+She dismisses oppressors who might have thought they could stop her from achieving her goals.
+Its message is consistent with her other work, encouraging and reminding those who face the daily struggles of racism that they will rise up.

 “Black is Beautiful” by Shannon D. Brown-Rogers